gdier/CocoaGoPush/README.md

 CocoaGoPush
 ===========

-A GoPush(https://github.com/Terry-Mao/gopush-cluster/) client for iOS
+A GoPush(https://github.com/Terry-Mao/gopush-cluster/) client for iOS and MacOSX

-TODO:
-* Offline Messages Supports